Arabian Sea: Major ports

 Jawaharlal Nehru Port in Mumbai is the largest port in the Arabian Sea, and the largest container port in India.

-Major Indian ports in the Arabian Sea are Mundra Port, Kandla Port, Nava Sheva, Kochi Port, Mumbai Port, and Mormugão.
+Major Indian ports in the Arabian Sea are Mundra Port, Kandla Port, Nava Sheva, Kochi Port, Mumbai Port, Vizhinjam International Seaport Thiruvananthapuram and Mormugão.

 The Port of Karachi, Pakistan's largest and busiest seaport lies on the coast of the sea.
 It is located between the Karachi towns of Kiamari and Saddar.